warner/lothar-blog/48-remote-entropy/remote-entropy.md

   race conditions.
 The ideal kernel RNG would hash all of memory all the time, to make it maximally sensitive to system state.
-Unfortunately, that's expensive and intrusive ("hey! the kernel is reading my private user data and publishing some derivative of it to the world"), and good engineering practice (modularity) prefers small sub-systems with *reduced* sensitivity to unrelated inputs, so we may not get as much benefit from this as we'd like.
+Unfortunately, that's expensive and intrusive ("hey! the kernel is reading my private user data and publishing some derivative of it to the world!"), and good engineering practice (modularity) prefers small sub-systems with *reduced* sensitivity to unrelated inputs, so we may not get as much benefit from this as we'd like.